Seneca-BSA/bsa/docs/seh500/lab4.md

 | BLX Rm | Branch with Link to register value |
 | BLX{cond} Rm| Branch with Link to register value with condition |

-See below for conditions that are set by a compare, usually CMP, instruction.
-The CMP Rm, Rn instruction operates Rm-Rn for the sole purpose of setting the condition flags.
+See below for conditions that are set by a compare, usually `CMP`, instruction.
+The `CMP Rm, Rn` instruction operates `Rm-Rn` for the sole purpose of setting the condition flags.

 ### Review of Branching Conditions